miRkwood-RNA/miRkwood/resources/deployment/README.md

 The solution is to mirror the contents of the qualification server using rsync.

-The Shell script `deploy-mirkwood-to-bioinfo` can be used for that.
+The Shell script `mirror-local-mirkwood-to-bioinfo` can be used for that.